Theodore J. Flicker

-Theodore Jonas Flicker (June 6, 1930 – September 12, 2014) was an American playwright, theatrical producer, television and film director, actor, television writer, screenwriter, author and sculptor.
+Theodore Jonas Flicker (June 6, 1930 – September 12, 2014) was an American playwright, theatrical producer, television and film director, actor, television writer, screenwriter, author, and sculptor.

 Early life

 Born in 1930 at Freehold Borough, New Jersey, Flicker attended Admiral Farragut Academy in Tom's River, New Jersey from 1947 to 1949.
 From 1949 to 1951, he studied at Royal Academy of Dramatic Art in London, alongside fellow drama students Joan Collins and Larry Hagman.

 Theatre career

 In 1954, he became a member of Chicago's Compass Theater, America's first theater of improvisational comedy.
 Eventually, he worked as producer, director, and performer with the Compass Players in St. Louis.
 The company was such a success that he was able to raise money to establish the Crystal Palace Theater, then the only monthly repertory stage in the country.

-In 1959, he wrote the book and directed the Broadway musical The Nervous Set.
+In 1959, he wrote the book for and directed the Broadway musical The Nervous Set.
 Fran Landesman provided the lyrics, and Tommy Wolf the musical score.
 The show was revived in 2006.
 In 1960, he established The Premise on New York's Bleecker Street in a basement venue, where he initially appeared alongside Tom Aldredge, George Segal, and Joan Darling.
 Over the next few years, openings would be filled by performers such as James Frawley, Buck Henry, Gene Hackman, Sandy Baron, Al Mancini, Garry Goodrow, George Furth, Cynthia Harris, Peter Bonerz, Mina Kolb, Michael Howard, and Sandra Seacat (as Sandra Kaufman).
 The show eventually transferred to the Comedy Theatre in London's West End.
 A follow-up improvisational satire, The Premise in Living Color, targeted racism and featured Godfrey Cambridge, Diana Sands, and Al Freeman Jr.